Harold MacMichael

 Sir Harold Alfred MacMichael (15 October 1882 – 19 September 1969) was a British colonial administrator who served as High Commissioner for Palestine.

 Early life and career

 Educated at Bedford School, MacMichael graduated with a first from Magdalene College, Cambridge.
 After passing his civil service exam, he entered the Sudan Political Service in Anglo-Egyptian Sudan.
 He then served in the Blue Nile Province until 1915, when he became a senior inspector of Khartoum Province.
 He rose to the position of civil secretary in 1926.
 In 1933, he became governor of Tanganyika until 1937.

 High Commissioner of Palestine

 The next year, he became High Commissioner of the British Mandate of Palestine.
-In 1942, he was blamed for sending at least 768 Jewish refugees aboard MV Struma to their deaths.
 During his tenure, MacMichael was the target of seven unsuccessful assassination attempts, mainly by the Lehi Group (the Stern Gang).
 In the last, both he and his wife narrowly escaped death in an ambush that the Stern Gang had mounted on 8 August 1944, on the eve of his replacement as High Commissioner.